ibm-cloud-docs/assistant/deploy-zendesk.md

 1.  {: #deploy-zendesk-secure-anonymous}Decide whether to allow unidentified users to access Zendesk.

     The Web Chat allows anonymous users to initiate chats.
-However as soon as you enable visitor authentication, Zendesk requires that the name and email of each user be provided.
+However, as soon as you enable visitor authentication, Zendesk requires that the name and email of each user be provided.
 If you try to connect without passing the required information, the connection will be refused.

     If you want to allow anonymous users to connect to Zendesk, you can provide fictitious name and email data.
 Write a function to populate the two fields with fictitious name and email values.